 Weaving adventure and deep reflection with the history of science and exploration, Lands of Lost Borders explores the nature of limits and the wildness of a world that, like the self and like the stars, can never be fully mapped.

 Kate Harris is a writer with a grudge against borders and a knack for getting lost.
-Her writing has been featured in The Walrus, Canadian Geographic, Sierra, CutBank, and The Georgia Review, among other publications, and cited in Best American Essays and Best American Travel Writing.
-A Rhodes scholar and Morehead-Cain scholar, she was named one of Canada’s top modern-day explorers and has won several awards for her nonfiction writing, including the Ellen Meloy Desert Writers Award.
-She lives off-grid in a log cabin in Atlin, British Columbia.
+Her essays, travel features, and poetry have appeared in The Walrus, Canadian Geographic, Sierra, CutBank, Arc Poetry Magazine, and The Georgia Review, among other publications, and cited in Best American Essays and Best American Travel Writing.
+A Rhodes scholar and Morehead-Cain scholar, she was named one of Canada’s top modern-day explorers and in 2012 won the Ellen Meloy Desert Writers Award.
+She's been profiled in the Globe and Mail, Guernica, VOGUE Germany, and the short film The Art of Wild.
+When she isn't wandering the world for work and play, she lives off-grid with her wife and dog in a log cabin in Atlin, British Columbia.